naroga/queue-manager/README.md

-Even though it is not offically supported, you might succeed in running this package on a Windows machine if you have [CYGWIN](https://www.cygwin.com/) installed (as long as you keep commands such as 'ps' in the PATH global environment.
+Even though it is not offically supported, you might succeed in running this package on a Windows machine if you have [CYGWIN](https://www.cygwin.com/) installed (as long as you keep commands such as 'ps' in the PATH global variable.

 It requires PHP 5.6+ with the php5-curl module enabled.

-It also requires writing privileges in the root project folder
+It also requires writing privileges in app/cache and app/logs.

 Installing
 ----------